therealabhishek/Chest_Cancer_Classification_CTScan_Jenkins_AWS/README.md

 The data from the google drive will be downloaded in the form of a zip file in the artifacts folder, the file will then be unzipped so that we can further use the data.

+We have a total of 343 images, of which 148 are 'Normal' and 195 are 'Adinocarcinoma'.

 - Base Model Preparation